xiaohajiayou/Easy-Markdown-Migrate/README_en.md

 *   Analyze the image links in the current file: `Analyze Image Links`
 *   Move the current file and images to another directory (automatically update image links): `Migrate Markdown File`
 *   Copy/Cut the selected content (including images) in the current file to another file in a different directory:
-    *   Copy the selected content: `Copy With Content`
+    *   Copy the selected content: `Copy Select Content`
-    *   Cut the selected content: `Cut With Content`
+    *   Cut the selected content: `Cut Select Content`
-    *   Paste the previously selected content: `Paste With Content`
+    *   Paste the previously selected content: `Paste Select Content`
 *   Upload local images to an image hosting service (automatically generate a file version on the image hosting service): `Upload Images`
 *   Download remote images to local for backup (automatically update to local image links): `Download Images`
 *   Select an image link in the file to move the image to another directory (automatically update the link): `Move Select Images`
 *   Insert an image from a local directory and automatically convert it to a relative path: `Absolute<->Relative`
-*   Select an image link in the file to delete the image to the trash (automatically remove the link): `Delete With Images`
+*   Select an image link in the file to delete the image to the trash (automatically remove the link): `Delete Select Images`
 *   Delete the current file to discard the file and images to the trash (automatically update the links): `Drop File to Trash`

 This plugin aims to reduce the cost of writing documents and make the process of writing casual documents more relaxed.
 Whether you are a beginner learning or a developer looking to improve management efficiency, Easy Markdown Migrate is an ideal choice for you.